truera/trulens/trulens_eval/examples/README.md

     - `webindex.ipynb` -- tools for indexing a website to produce a vector db for context.

-- `frameworks/`
-    Collection of examples using different frameworks for constructing an LLM app.

-    - `llama_index/`

-        Examples using llama-index as a framework.

-        - `llama_index_example.ipynb`

-            Question-answering with a vector store of contexts loaded from a local set of files (`data` folder)

-    - `langchain/`

-        Examples using langchain as a framework.

-        - `langchain_quickstart.ipynb`

-            Question-answering with langchain

-        - `langchain_model_comparison.ipynb`

-            Compare different models with TruLens in a langchain framework.

-        - `langchain_summarize.ipynb`

-            A summarization model using langchain.
-This type of model does not take as input a piece of text but rather a set of documents.

-- `vector-dbs/`

-    Collection of examples that makes use of vector databases for context retrieval in question answering.

-    - `pinecone/`

-      Examples that use llama-index as a framework and pinecone as the vector db.

-        - `llama_index_pinecone_comparecontrast.ipynb`

-            Using llama-index and pinecone to compare and contrast cities using their wikipedia articles.

-        - `langchain-retrieval-augmentation-with-trulens.ipynb`

-- `app_with_human_feedback.py`

-    Streamlit app with a langchain-based chat and the use of feedback functions based on user input.
+- `app_with_human_feedback.py`-- Streamlit app with a langchain-based chat and the use of feedback functions based on user input.

-- `feedback_functions.ipynb`

-    A list of out of the box feedback functions, and how to contribute new ones.
+- `feedback_functions.ipynb` -- A list of out of the box feedback functions.

-- `logging.ipynb`

-    Different ways to log your app with TruLens
+- `logging.ipynb` -- Different ways to log your app with TruLens.

-- `quickstart.ipynb`
+- `quickstart.ipynb` -- Quickstart with LangChain.

-- `quickstart.py`
+- `quickstart.py` -- .py version of quickstart with LangChain.